Victorian Railways E type carriage: Dining cars

 Campaspe had a similar history until 1927 when it was replaced with a steel dining car; at that time it was transferred to Albury Express as a buffet car, then a hospital car from 6 February 1942 for the length of WWII.
 It was stored at North Melbourne from 1945 to 1952 when it was converted to sleep 16 men in longitudinal upper and lower bunks with a centre aisle, and retaining a small kitchen with tables for those 16 people to feed.
 It ended up on Breakdown train at Dynon in the 1980s.
 Eventually it was allocated to Plan R (Seven-O-Seven Operations) Victoria before later being transferred to the Seymour Railway Heritage Centre, where it is currently awaiting restoration to operational condition.

 Wimmera ran as a Dining car until 1938, when it was converted to the Medical and Vision Test Car.
-It was withdrawn from service in 1981, but re-entered service in August 1988 painted blue & yellow on Commonwealth Bogies with the name "Wimmera" on side of car.
-It is currently at the Newport railway museum.
+It was withdrawn from service in 1981, but re-entered service in August 1987 painted blue & yellow on Commonwealth bogies with the name Wimmera on side of car.
+It replaced the medical caravan service that V/Line had tried using in the interim, and was intended to be based in regional areas for weeks or even months at a time.
+It is currently at the Newport Railway Museum.